Michael Yeats

+Biography

+Early life

-His father was the poet W. B. Yeats, who likewise served in the Seanad, and his mother was Georgie Hyde-Lees.
+His was the son of W. B. Yeats, a poet and Nobel Laureate who had served in the Seanad of the Irish Free State, and Georgie Hyde-Lees.
 His sister Anne Yeats was a painter and designer, as was his uncle Jack Butler Yeats.
-Michael was educated at St Columba's College, Dublin and Trinity College Dublin, where he gained first class honours degree in History.
+Michael was educated at St Columba's College, Dublin and Trinity College Dublin, where he gained first class honours degree in history.
 He was an officer in the College Historical Society.
 He also qualified as a lawyer but did not practise.

+Political career

 He unsuccessfully stood for election to Dáil Éireann at the 1948 general election and the 1951 general election for the Dublin South-East constituency.
 Following the 1951 election, Yeats was nominated to the 7th Seanad by the Taoiseach Éamon de Valera.
 He stood at the subsequent election in 1954 for the 8th Seanad but was not elected.

 From 1961 to 1980 he was a member of Seanad Éireann.
-In 1961 he was elected to the 10th Seanad by the Labour Panel.
+In 1961 he was elected to the 10th Seanad on the Labour Panel.
 In 1965 he was nominated by the Taoiseach Seán Lemass to the 11th Seanad.
-In 1969 he was elected to the 12th Seanad by the Cultural and Educational Panel, and re-elected to the 13th Seanad in 1973.
-In 1977, he was nominated by the Taoiseach Jack Lynch to the 14th Seanad.
-He resigned from the Seanad on 12 March 1980.
+In 1969 he was elected to the 12th Seanad on the Cultural and Educational Panel, and re-elected to the 13th Seanad in 1973.